Self-Publishing A Children’s Book 101

 Considering trying to self-publish a children’s book?
 The Complete Guide to Children’s Books for Australian Authors!

 For many people, self-publishing a children’s book is either a passion project or they’re looking to make money as an author.
-Whatever way you look at creating a children’s book or self-publishing a kid’s book in Australia can be a lot of fun.
+Creating a children’s book or self-publishing a kids’ book in Australia can be a lot of fun.
+If you aim to self-publish a book on Amazon KDP or IngramSpark Publishing, try one of our new premium children’s book packages.
+It’s the perfect place to start for new authors.

-There are various children’s books that you can focus on, including simply illustrated picture books, board books, and chapter books for early readers.
-Ultimately what type of children’s book you choose to publish will be entirely up to you and your budget.
+There are various children’s books that you can focus on.
+These include illustrated picture books, board books, and chapter books for early readers.
+Ultimately, the type of children’s book you choose to publish will be entirely up to you and your budget.
+The more illustrations you have, and the more complicated the illustration style, the more they will cost.

-In the following guide, we’ll focus on the steps that you need to follow to make creating and self-publishing your children’s book a little easier.
-Each author has their own way of doing things, but this is the way that we’ve found works best for us.
+In the following children’s book guide, we’ll focus on the steps you need to follow to create and self-publish your children’s book.
+This will make the process a lot easier.
+Each author has their own way of doing things, but this is the way that we’ve found works best.

-You can check out some of our self-published children’s books here.
+You can check out some of the kids’ books our talented authors at Author Services Australia created here.

 Self-Publishing A Children’s Book 101 – Steps to Follow